sugarflower/IOExpander/README.md

-IOExpander Library

-se of this library is to enable digital input / output easily from gamebuino (Makerbuino).
-Using i2c I / O Expander.

-goal
+** Unique feature.
-Make use of software SPI via expander connected to gamebuino (Makerbuino).
+  You can access SPI devices (such as SPI SRAM) via I / O Expander connected to arduino or gamebuino (MAKERbuino).

-* I thought that it is not smart that ICSP terminals are out but lines appear in various directions.
-If speed is sacrificed but it is all possible using one module, do not you think it is clear?
+** Available I / O Expander
+-PCF 8574 N / PCF 8574 A
+-MCP23017

+  In the future also MCP 23008.

+important point.
+  In PCF 8574, input from SPI device is not good.
+It may be possible depending on the circuit, but it is easier to use the MCP 23017 that can set the PIN mode.